Green heat for Mannheim and the region

 At Kieler Förde, the new gas-fired CHP plant replaced the coal-fired joint power plant (Gemeinschaftskraftwerk – GKK) in 2020.
 In combination with a heat storage facility and a power-to-heat plant, the power plant can react with the utmost flexibility to changing needs on the energy market.
 The use of a large-scale heat pump that draws environmental heat from the fjord is also planned in Kiel.
 At EVO, the volume of heat coupled out from the energy from waste plant has been increased in recent years, meaning that more than half of Offenbach’s district heating now comes from green energy sources.

 We also aim to take advantage of our favourable geographical location to supply heat to people – drawing both on river heat from the Rhine and on geothermal heat from the Rhine Rift.
-From 2023, we will use the river water of the Rhine as a climate-neutral heat source to generate green district heating with the help of a river heat pump.
+We launched operations with our first river heat pump in October 2023, using the river water of the Rhine as a climate-neutral heat source to generate green district heating with the help of a river heat pump.
 And for the future use of geothermal energy, prospecting is currently underway with Geohardt, a joint venture managed with EnBW, in sections of the Upper Rhine Rift between Mannheim and Karlsruhe.